- 5 min read

 What is Huberman’s Light Therapy Protocol?

-As he states in the episode of Using Light to Optimize Health.
+As he puts it in his Using Light to Optimize Health episode.

 Getting sunlight in your eyes first thing in the morning is absolutely vital to mental and physical health.
 It is perhaps the most important thing that any and all of us can and should do in order to promote metabolic well-being.